Robert Kirby (cartoonist)

 Robert Kirby (/ˈkɜrbi/; born 1962) is an American cartoonist, known for his long-running syndicated comic Curbside – which ran in the gay and alternative presses from 1991 to 2008 – and other works focusing on queer characters and community, including Strange Looking Exile, Boy Trouble, THREE, and QU33R.
 He has worked alongside critically acclaimed queer artists including Diane DiMassa and Alison Bechdel.

-Background
+Early life

 Robert Kirby was born in Detroit, Michigan in September 1962.
+He attended the University of Minnesota.
 He lived in Manhattan, New York City, New York for a while, during which he worked on Curbside Boys: The New York Years.
-He attended the University of Minnesota.
-Kirby began publishing comics with Strange Looking Exile, a zine published in the early 1990s, and grew popular through his long-running comic Curbside Boys.